neilhewitt/K8090-Managed-Client/README.md

 The client talks directly to the serial port to which the relay board is assigned.
 Commands are sent and events received via 7-byte data packets.
 The client wraps this process and provides suitably abstracted methods to access the various functions of the board.

+A NuGet package can be downloaded from https://www.nuget.org/packages/K8090.ManagedClient.

 ## Getting started ##

     using K8090.ManagedClient;